Delčevo Municipality: Folk wear and embroidery

 The abundance of wool, hemp and cotton in the past provided favorable opportunities for the development of textile creativity in which the skill, ingenuity and spirit of living of a woman as a folk artist are woven.

 They processed the textile raw materials with self-made tools, made with a lot of feelings.

 The basic element of the women's costume is the long-sleeved cotton shirt on which they wore woolen clothes "saya" and "anteria" long below the knees, with and without sleeves, opened in advance along the entire length, decorated with braids and belts.
 The women's everyday costume also includes the woolen skirt "futa", a belt, woolen knitted socks and a head covering.

-Famous people

-Several famous people came out of Delchevo.
-From those who have contributed to the Macedonian and world life, we single out: